Paul Budde

 It was also Charles after whom the Carolingians were named (and not after Charles the Great).

-He most probably received the nickname ‘Martel’ (the hammer) because of his successful campaigns the most important one (for Europe) was the Battle of Tour in 732, where he stopped the Islamic expansion into Europe.
-He also introduced heavy cavalry, complemented the still dominating foot based armies of soldiers.
+He most probably received the nickname ‘Martel’ (the hammer) because of his successful campaigns the most important one (for Europe) was the Battle of Tours in 732, where he stopped the Islamic expansion into Europe.
+This gave him the legitimacy, prestige and credibility on which he and his successors were able to found the Carolingian Empire.
+In order to be able to face this massive army he convinced the Church to pay for a standing army.
+This enabled him to also introduced heavy cavalry to complement the still dominating foot based armies of soldiers.
 Cavalry became feasible with the introduction of the stirrup by the Avars around 550.
 However, it wasn’t until the year 1000 that a more serious advance was made with this form of fighting.

-He also established and officially formalised the system of vassalage, with clear terms and conditions of such arrangements; which in some parts of Europe lasted until the 19th century (see also the book on the Budde History).
-Vassalage is also discussed here.
+He also established and officially formalised the system of vassalage, with clear terms and conditions of such arrangements; which in some parts of Europe lasted until the 19th century .

 While still very supportive of monasteries, missionaries and the Church in general, he also clearly established his authority over the bishops.
 Over the previous century substantial parts of the Pippin properties had been donated to the church.
 Charles put an end to this by secularising some of the church properties